basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/quick-start.md

 canonical_link: "docs.basho.com/riak/kv/latest/add-ons/spark-riak-connector/quick-start"
 ---

-This guide will run you through a quick example that uses the Spark-Riak Connector to read and write data using Java and Scala.
+This guide will run you through a quick example that uses the Spark-Riak connector to read and write data using Java and Scala.
 We will assume you are running this guide on Mac OSX.

 ## Prerequisites

-- Update brew with `brew update`.
+- Update Homebrew with `brew update`.
 - Install Riak KV OSX build.
 Instruction can be found [here](../../../setup/installing/mac-osx/)
 - Set open file limits for Riak by following the guide [here](../../../using/performance/open-files-limit/#mac-os-x).
 - Install Spark with `brew install apache-spark`.
-- Download the Spark-Riak Connector uber jar (containing all dependencies) from here: https://github.com/basho/spark-riak-connector/releases/latest.
+- Download the Spark-Riak connector uber jar (containing all dependencies) from here: https://github.com/basho/spark-riak-connector/releases/latest.

 Start Riak KV with `riak start`.

 ## Scala

-In this quick start guide we will run you through some examples usages of the Spark-Riak Connector using the Spark Scala REPL.
+In this quick start guide we will run you through some examples usages of the Spark-Riak connector using the Spark Scala REPL.

 Start Spark Scala REPL with: